-(C) Undergo and successfully complete a facility inspection by consultants appointed by the board or other qualified personnel approved by the board to confirm the adequacy of the facility and the qualifications of the
+(C) Undergo and successfully complete an on-site evaluation by consultants appointed by the board to confirm the adequacy of the facility and competency of the personnel.
+On-site evaluations shall be conducted in accordance with guidelines in the current AAOMS Office Anesthesia Evaluation Manual; and

-(D) The dentist in charge of the dental office shall document that-
+(D) The dentist in charge of the dental office shall document that:

-1. The administrator of deep sedation/general anesthesia is a qualified sedation provider as defined in 20 CSR 2110-4.010; and
+1. The administrator of deep sedation/general anesthesia is a qualified sedation provider as defined in 4 CSR 110-4.030; and